 We offer a wide range of examinations (scans and x-rays) for both NHS and private patients at the request of authorised referrers (a GP, for example).
 We also offer some other useful services listed at the bottom of this page.
 We are happy to accept NHS and private referrals from outside Bedfordshire as long as they come from an authorised referrer.
 Please follow the link below for full details of our service for private patients and private referrers

 We are in the main hospital building next to the pharmacy department close to the Britannia Road entrance to the hospital.
-We also have a small x-ray department located in the Accident and Emergency department and a scanning unit in the Cygnet Wing.
+We also have a small x-ray department located in the Accident and Emergency department, a walk in x-ray service on the first floor of the Cauldwell Centre and a scanning unit in the Cygnet Wing.
 Most examinations are carried out in the main department and your appointment letter will give you details of where to attend.

 We are open Monday to Friday 9am to 5pm however, we do some examinations outside these times by special appointment.